cif/shippy/README.md

 The app is complosed of two services, a Spring products/shipping configuration service, and a Typescript/Node enrollment service.

 Each are hypothetical units of deployment, the enrollment service is particularlly small (two endpoints).
-They share the mysql DB.
+Given high traffic to the new enrollment option, we wanted to scale that service independently of the main product service.
+They still share a mysql DB.

-Today, I am more of the opinion that service discovery, load balancing etc. are best left to the actual network overlays / infra and shouldn't be concerns of service implementations If you really need a retry and circuit breaking, maybe you should be using pubsub for that delivery?
+**Why not a micro framwork?** Today, I am more of the opinion that service discovery, load balancing etc. are best left to the actual network overlays / infra and shouldn't be concerns of service implementations If you really need a retry and circuit breaking, maybe you should be using pubsub for that delivery?

-As cool as micro is, transactions don't go well between partitions (CAP)

-If protocols matter just have a service delegate implementation speak it.
+I have yet to see a large scale (big company) deployment of independent services all embracing the same framwork.

 ## Deployment

 Containers.
 Kube?
 Cloud Run?
 Fargate?

-TODO: I wrote the back end in Java so I didn't have time to make a cool pipeline and infra with Terraform.
+I wrote most of the back end in Java so I didn't have time to make a cool pipeline and infra with Terraform.

 ## Learning Opportunity?